ROCK'S MILLS PRESS BOOKS THAT MATTER

 The author first counsels writers to begin from a place of confidence, affirming that they have the discipline and creativity to tackle the challenging work of writing English prose.
 Later chapters show how to develop essay topics and overcome writer’s block by making use of innovative writing plans; how to structure essays and research papers effectively; and how to combine the virtues of predictable structure and unpredictable content in order to hold readers’ attention and make your point.
 Strategies for structuring essays and developing unpredictable content are presented in detail, as are tips on how to avoid common writing pitfalls such as errors in logic and unintentional plagiarism.

 Special attention is paid to developing compelling introductions using helpful models that can be easily adapted to a variety of situations.
-Professor Flaherty also covers the basics of organizing the “body” of the essay as well as strategies for writing an effective conclusion.
-Concluding chapters provide a concise overview of key grammatical points and discuss not only how to “get” a good grade but encourage writers to reconsider what the concept of a good grade on an essay really means.
+Professor Flaherty also covers the basics of organizing the “body” of an essay as well as strategies for writing an effective conclusion.
+A concise overview of key grammatical points is also provided.

 1. Establishing a Strong Foundation